HMS-Data-Club/enrichment-analyses/README.md

 **GSEA**

-The GSEA sofware is a downloadable tool which is perhaps the most popular enrichment software for standard enrichment workflows.
+The GSEA sofware is a downloadable tool which is perhaps the most traditionally popular enrichment software for standard enrichment workflows.
 You can download and try it [here](https://www.gsea-msigdb.org/gsea/index.jsp).

+**Enrichr**

+[Enrichr](https://maayanlab.cloud/Enrichr/) is a newer browser-based tool which is increasing popular. `EnrichmentBrowser` actually allows you to access Enrichr programatically as well.

 **Revigo**